 On August 16, Loudoun with his troops sailed back for New York while some regiments remained in Halifax and others, under convoy, went to the Bay of Fundy, Fort Cumberland, and Annapolis Royal.
 Loudoun was still at sea, off the coast of Nova Scotia, when a despatch-boat from Governor Pownall of Massachusetts informed him that Fort William Henry was attacked.
 A few days later, he learned by another boat that the fort had been taken.
 He ordered Webb to hold his position without risking a battle till he should himself arrive.

 On August 20, Holbourne arrived before Louisbourg.
 Near the harbour's mouth some of his ships got close enough in to draw the fire from the island battery.
 The vice-admiral was thus able to satisfy himself that the strength of the enemy had not been exaggerated.
 Dubois de la Motte signalled his fleet to unmoor, whereupon the British tacked, stood off, and at nightfall bore away.

-On August 31, Loudon reached New York and heard that the French had withdrawn.
+On August 31, Loudoun reached New York and heard that the French had withdrawn.
 He nevertheless sent his troops up the Hudson.